UAHVis/GridSet/README.md

 A demo instance of GridSet is avialable at [https://UAHVis.github.io/GridSet/web/](https://UAHVis.github.io/GridSet/web/)

+## View in GitHub

+You can view the github project at [https://github.com/UAHVis/GridSet](https://github.com/UAHVis/GridSet)

 ## Local Deployment

 1. Clone the repository using ```git clone``` or download and extract the [ZIP file](https://github.com/UAHVis/GridSet/archive/master.zip).